 Small business write-offs

-Your clients need to file a Schedule C to deduction their small business expenses.
+Your clients need to file a Schedule C to deduct their small business expenses.